 • A gift certificate for car washes.
 While not necessarily a “safety gift,” I always feel better when my car is clean (and that can’t help but make me safer on the road).
 Who doesn’t enjoy a clean, sparkling car?
 Choose a car wash near your recipient’s home or work place.
 If you want to do it yourself, then check out these tips to remember when washing a car.

 • An opportunity to be “treated like royalty.”
 How many of your friends who live alone indulge themselves in luxury services?
 My guess is not many, if they’re like me.
 But that’s what makes this the perfect gift!

-Why not surprise her with a spa certificate for a massage, facial, manicure or pedicure?
+Why not surprise her with a spa certificate for a massage, facial, manicure, or pedicure from glitterbels.com?
 Or make his day with a certificate for a gentleman’s facial or deep tissue/sports massage.
 Note: As I write this spas and salons are open with mask and social distancing requirements.
 Check for updates.

 • For women in particular who live alone — fresh flowers delivered.
 Do you know a single woman who lives by herself?
 When’s the last time she got flowers?
 It’s probably been years … don’t I know it.